Skip to main content

 Connection Created stage

-When a user successfully connects a provider through Vital Link, Vital sends a Provider Connection Created event to acknowledge it:
+When a user successfully connects a provider through Junction Link, Vital sends a Provider Connection Created event to acknowledge it:

 Event Type